-The web portal supports Medicaid providers in a variety of ways.
-For example, providers are able to use the portal to view a reader-friendly version of their remittance advices online and are able to submit claims.
+The Web portal supports Medicaid providers in a variety of ways.
+For example, providers are able to utilize the portal to view a reader-friendly version of their remittance advices on line.
+Providers are also able to submit claims via the Web portal.
 Claims submitted through the portal are adjudicated more quickly, and providers may search the portal for the status of submitted claims.
-Approximately 2.7 million claims were submitted through the MITS portal from in 2013, resulting in payments of nearly \$790 million.
+Approximately 3 million claims were submitted through the MITS Web portal from January 1, 2014 through December 31, 2014, resulting in payments of nearly \$996 million.

-Providers are able to use the portal to inquire regarding Medicaid consumer eligibility.
-This enables providers to know immediately whether a consumer is enrolled in Medicaid, to obtain any third-party insurance information the agency may have on the consumer, and to receive the information regarding the consumer's Medicaid program category.
-In 2013, providers submitted 18 million eligibility inquiries through the MITS portal.
+Providers are also able to research Medicaid consumer eligibility via the portal.
+This enables providers to know immediately whether a consumer is enrolled in Medicaid, obtain any third-party insurance information the agency may have on the consumer, and receive the information

+January 1 - December 31, 2014: \$996 million payments made based on approximately 3 million claims submitted through MITS. regarding the consumer's Medicaid program category.
+From January 1, 2014 through December 31, 2014, providers submitted 22 million eligibility inquiries through the MITS Web portal.